Port spatial harvesting script from C++ to java

 - update the shapefile based on docid rather than regenerate the entire thing (necessary since being tied to metacat events will mean it may get triggered often so it must be as lean as possible)

-#2 Updated by Matthew Perry over 14 years ago
+#2 Updated by Matthew Perry almost 15 years ago

 The spatial harvesting classes have been entirely refactored in order to provide the necessary functionality: